-Concentrations of minority populations, or concentrations of affluence, may indicate a fair housing issue despite relative integration compared to the region.
-A racially and ethnically concentrated area of poverty (R/ECAP) is defined by the United States Department of Housing and Urban Development (HUD) as an area in which 50.0 percent or more of the population identifies as non-White and 40.0 percent or more of households are earning an income below the federal poverty line.
-HCD has identified racially concentrated areas of affluence (RCAAs) in California as census tracts in which the total population that identifies as White is 1.25 times higher than the average percentage of the total White population in the local COG (60.3 percent in FCOG) and a median income that is 1.5 times higher.
-There are 36 tracts identified as R/ECAPs in the City of Fresno; one within the limits of the City of Sanger; two within the limits of the City of Orange Cove; one within the limits of the City of Reedley; one within the limits of both the Cities of Mendota and San Joaquin, including the surrounding unincorporated areas; and one within the limits of the City of Huron, all of which are discussed in more detail in their respective jurisdictional analysis.
-There are several other R/ECAPs in the southern San Joaquin Valley region in Tulare County, and in San Benito County, while there are several in the cities of Merced and Madera (see FIGURE 3-15 REGIONAL R/ECAPS).
-However, the incidence of R/ECAPS is far greater in the larger, more urbanized jurisdiction of Fresno.
-In contrast, there are several RCAAs in Fresno County (see FIGURE 3-16 REGIONAL RCAAS), in the cities of Clovis and Fresno, including unincorporated islands and unincorporated areas east of Clovis and Fresno.
+HCD has also identified racially concentrated areas of affluence (RCAAs) in California as census tracts in which the total population that identifies as White is 1.25 times higher than the average percentage of the total White population in the local COG (60.3 percent in FCOG) and a median income that is 1.5 times higher.

+There are 36 tracts identified as areas of high segregation and poverty in the City of Fresno; one within the limits of the City of Sanger and surrounding unincorporated areas; two within the limits of the City of Parlier, two within the limits of the City of Orange Cove and surrounding unincorporated areas; two within the limits of the City of Mendota, including the surrounding unincorporated areas; one within the limits of the City of Reedley; and one within the limits of the City of Huron, including the surrounding unincorporated areas; all of which are discussed in more detail in their respective jurisdictional analysis.
+There are several other areas of high segregation and poverty in the southern San Joaquin Valley region in Tulare County, and in San Benito County, while there are several in the cities of Merced and Madera (see Figure 3-15, Regional Areas of High Segregation and Poverty, 2023).
+However, the incidence of areas of high segregation and poverty is far greater in the larger, more urbanized jurisdiction of Fresno.
+In contrast, there are several RCAAs in Fresno County (see Figure 3-16, Regional RCAAs), in the cities of Clovis and Fresno, including unincorporated islands and unincorporated areas east of Clovis and Fresno.
 RCAAs are also evident throughout the southern and eastern portions of the region, including portions of the cities of Visalia, Tulare, and Hanford and adjacent unincorporated area, and the Sequoia National Forest communities.

 At the local level, the AFFH diversity data map provides a current reflection of local integration.
-As shown in FIGURE 3-17 DIVERSITY INDEX WITHIN FRESNO COUNTY, the Diversity Index percentile closely corresponds to the racial demographics data presented in FIGURE 3-18 FRESNO COUNTY JURISDICTION RACIAL DEMOGRAPHICS.
+As shown in Figure 3-17, Diversity Index for Fresno County, the Diversity Index percentile closely corresponds to the racial demographics data presented in Figure 3-18, Fresno County Jurisdiction Racial Demographics.
 Areas with the lowest diversity indices are found in Clovis and the unincorporated island in northern Fresno, as well as the eastern communities of Squaw Valley and Aubrey.
 The majority of cities fall within the 70.0 to 85.0 percent diversity percentile, with the highest diversity scores above the 85th percentile found in and surrounding the City of Fresno, in the City of Fowler, west and south in the unincorporated county towards the cities of Caruthers, Huron, and Coalinga, and also in portions of the City of Mendota and the City of Kerman.
-In some jurisdictions, the percentage of the population that identifies as other Non-White (including Black/African American, Native American, Asian, and Multiple Race) is so low, as shown in the FIGURE 2-1 Race and Ethnicity (2020), in the Needs Assessment, that diversity indices may not accurately represent their distribution.
+In some jurisdictions, the percentage of the population that identifies as other Non-White (including Black/African American, Native American, Asian, and Multiple Race) is so low, as shown in the Figure 2-1, Race and Ethnicity (2020), in the Needs Assessment, that diversity indices may not accurately represent their distribution.